-To date, there is no consensus on which functional method should be preferred to detect VWF inhibitors, because these methods are not standardized and their availability is confined to specialized laboratories [14].
-In the present study, the detection of VWF inhibitors was performed by means of a Bethesda-based method using an in-house VWF:CB ELISA.
-Neutralizing antibodies were found in 13 of 213 subjects (prevalence 6%).
-Most of them (10 cases) also tested positive for neutralizing antibodies against VWF:GPIbM.
-An additional subject was positive for VWF:GPIbM inhibitors but not for VWF:CB inhibitors.
-In a subject, who tested negative for VWF: CB inhibitors, it was not possible to complete the VWF inhibitors characterization with the other Bethesda-based methods because the sample was no longer available.
-These results show that the use of the VWF:CB method may be a valid choice for the identification of VWF inhibitors, but also that inhibitor assessment may be inconclusive when based on a single functional test.
+method may be a valid choice for the identification of VWF inhibitors, but also that inhibitor assessment may be inconclusive when based on a single functional test.
 This is in line with previously reported data [22] which highlighted that the capacity to detect VWF inhibitors and thus their true prevalence is affected by the functional epitope recognized by the antibodies.
-Differently from the Bethesda-based method using VWF:CB or VWF:GPIbM, the method using the in-house VWF:Ag ELISA allows to measure the residual amount of VWF:Ag but not residual VWF activity.
-This assay was the least sensitive, because it was able to detect VWF:Ag antibodies only in the 6 samples with a VWF:CB inhibitor titer \geq 5 BU (6/17; 35%), perhaps because only high-titer antibodies do precipitate VWF allowing their detection [23].
+Differently from the Bethesda-based method by using VWF:CB or VWF:GPIbM, the method using the inhouse VWF:Ag ELISA allows to measure the residual amount of VWF:Ag but not residual VWF activity.
+This assay was the least sensitive because it was able to detect VWF:Ag antibodies only in the 6 samples with a VWF:CB inhibitor titer \geq 5 BU (6/17; 35%), perhaps because only high-titer antibodies do precipitate VWF allowing their detection [23].

 A link between the type of VWF defect and the development of VWF inhibitors was previously reported, with large or complete gene deletions being the most common defects followed by nonsense and missense variants [24-26].
-This finding is largely confirmed in the present study, because the majority of subjects who developed inhibitors were homozygous for complete or large gene deletions or genetic defects resulting in null alleles, whereas only one subject was homozygous for a missense variant.
-However, not all the type 3 subjects enrolled in this study carrying partial gene deletions [17] developed inhibitors.
+This finding is largely confirmed in the present study, because most subjects who developed inhibitors were homozygous for complete or large gene deletions or genetic defects resulting in null alleles, whereas only 1 subject was homozygous for a missense variant.
+However, not all the subjects with type 3 VWD enrolled in this study carrying partial gene deletions [17] developed inhibitors.
 This is in line with the findings by Mohl et al. [27], who described 5 homozygous carriers of a large deletion involving exons 1-3 who developed no inhibitor despite frequent replacement therapy, thus suggesting that other cofactors are involved [27].
-In agreement with these data, a Hungarian subject enrolled in the present study who had the same genotype (c.delEx1-3/c.2435delC) did not develop a VWF inhibitor even though she has been treated with a product containing VWF.
+In agreement with these data, a Hungarian subject enrolled in the present study who had the same genotype (c.delEx1-3/c.2435delC) did not develop a VWF inhibitor, although she has been treated with a product containing VWF.
 Thus, having a specific VWF defect does not automatically imply the development of VWF inhibitors even when subjects are related, suggesting partial penetrance [28].
-Accordingly, VWF inhibitors have been detected in only 5 of 7 subjects carrying a complete gene deletion (6 in homozygosity and one in heterozygosity because the second genetic defect was not found).
-Of them, 4 homozygous subjects were siblings, but only three of them developed VWF inhibitors.
+Accordingly, VWF inhibitors have been detected in only 5 of 7 subjects carrying a complete gene deletion (6 in homozygosity and 1 in heterozygosity because the second genetic defect was not found).
+Of them, 4 homozygous subjects were siblings, but only 3 of them developed VWF inhibitors.
 Other peculiar cases have been highlighted in the present cohort.
 Four unrelated Iranian subjects were homozygous carriers for the p.Gln104Argfs19 variant.
-Of them, 3 reported previous treatments but only one developed an inhibitor.
-Similarly, only one of 2 unrelated Italian subjects who were homozygous carriers for the p.Phe2061Serfs38 developed an inhibitor.
-Lastly, among three unrelated Dutch subjects who were homozygous carriers for p.Asn2546Tyr, two reported the previous use of a concentrate containing VWF but only one of them developed an inhibitor.
-Taken together, these results indicate that risk cofactors other than the genotype are responsible for inhibitor development, as already established for haemophilia subjects [29].
+Of them, 3 reported previous treatments but only 1 developed an inhibitor.
+Similarly, only 1 of 2 unrelated Italian subjects who were homozygous carriers for the p.Phe2061Serfs38 developed an inhibitor.
+Finally, among 3 unrelated Dutch subjects who were homozygous carriers for p.Asn2546Tyr, 2 reported the previous use of a concentrate containing VWF but only 1 of them developed an inhibitor.
+Taken together, these results indicate that risk cofactors other than the genotype are responsible for inhibitor development, as already established for hemophilia subjects [29].